 Where in the World…

-Though her work reaches around the world, Jamie is a New York native who called California home for 20 years — 17 of those years in San Francisco.
+Though her work reaches around the world, Jamie is a New York native who called California home for 20 years — 17 of those years in San Francisco, a city she misses greatly.

 In mid-2007, she returned to the New York metropolitan area to assist with her late-father’s hospice care and be nearer to family after his passing, to study with several new teachers, and draw from the wisdom of ancestral lands.

 Life continues to conspire to extend her stay in the Northeastern U.S.

 Send me an email at info ‘at’ sophias-children ‘dot’ com.

 If you follow Sophia’s Children – it’s easy; you’re already here! — my posts automatically update to the Social Media links — easy-peezy.